 From start to finish the levy setting process takes a whole year.
 It happens in six key stages:

 Calculating new levies

-The Minister for ACC reviews the finalised recommended rates.
-They may also seek independent advice from Ministry of Business Innovation and Development and the Treasury.
+The Minister for ACC considers your feedback and reviews the recommended rates.
+They may also seek independent advice from Ministry of Business Innovation and Development (MBIE) and the Treasury.

-Cabinet finalises levy rates for the coming levy year.
+Cabinet approves levy rates for the coming levy year.